faberNovel/stateful-layout/README.md

 ```

 #### Theme:
- The library adds a theme attribute `statefulLayoutStyle` which take a `StatefulLayout` theme.
+ The library adds a theme attribute `statefulLayoutStyle` which take a `StatefulLayout` style.
  Extend `Widget.Stateful.StatefulLayout` and change the following attributes:

 `StatefulLayout`: